ComposableFi/composable/docs/docs/products/cvm/specification.md

 The diagram starts with a fully CVM-enabled flow.

 In the end, it shortcuts VM execution to a standard protocol without doing SubProgram execution.
-This happens if there is an incentive to do a shortcut (for example, gas costs or limited CVM support on the target) and the subprogram is simple, like transfer (or another build in a cross-chain protocol.
+This happens if there is an incentive to do a shortcut (for example, gas costs or limited CVM support on the target) and the subprogram is simple, like transfer (or another build in a cross-chain protocol).

 All the CVM receives is CVM programs.
 It then uses routing configuration (of assets and bridges, and their features) to dispatch programs over underlying protocols.